luluzhou1/alinush.github.io/_posts/2024-06-13-keyless-blockchain-accounts-on-aptos.md

 [^bn254]: [BN254 for the rest of us](https://hackmd.io/@jpw/bn254), by Jonathan Wang
 [^cancellation-txns]: This mode can be implemented via account abstraction or via smart contract wallets and would be most effective if your wallet (or some other trusted 3rd party) monitors the chain for key-rotation activities.
 If so, your wallet would submit the cancellation TXN.
 (This TXN can be pre-signed too.)
-[^empty-substring]: We are not interested in trivially checking that the empty string is a sub-string.
-In fact, we may even get into trouble if we accidentally check that in the keyless relation.
 [^esk-across-devices]: Why?
 AFAICT, this flow will require transmitting an ephemeral secret key (ESK) across different devices in order to quickly get access to the same keyless account on all your devices.
 [^esk-not-in-local-storage]: In this case, since the ESK is typically stored in the browser's _local storage_, it will be long gone and the user would have rely on Google's digital signatures to install a new ESK.
 But this installation would be subject to the timeout period.
 [^hardware-wallet]: ...and very few new users can be assumed to have a hardware wallet so as to side-step the 12-word seed phrase problem (assuming the hardware wallet even supports the new chain that the new user is trying to experiment with).
 [^jwt-rfc]: The JWT RFC merely defers to the [JW**S** RFC](https://datatracker.ietf.org/doc/html/rfc7515#section-2) as to what "base64url encoding" means
 [^not-just-google]: I use "Google" as a canonical example of an OIDC provider.
 I stress that keyless accounts are **not** restricted with Google and are designed to work with any OIDC provider (e.g., Apple, GitHub, Facebook, etc.)
-[^omit-padding]: First, observe that there is no possible last input chunk size that has a 1-character output chunk: the smallest input chunk size is 1 byte, which requires 2 base64 characters (after padding input chunk to 12 bits).
+[^omit-padding]: First, observe that there is no possible last input chunk size that has a 1-character output chunk: the smallest input chunk size is 1 byte, which requires 2 base64 characters (after padding this input chunk to 12 bits).
 The other cases are when the last output chunk is either 2 or 3 characters.
 But those correspond to exactly the edge cases when $\ell \bmod 3 = 1$ and $\ell \bmod 3 = 2$.
 [^optionality]: Plus, you can anyway later give optionality to your users and allow them to rotate their account to self-custody.
 Or, to have a backup secret key.
 Or, to only rely on Google as a recovery method with a timeout, as per the "highly-secure mode" [here](#can-google-steal-my-account).
 It's just like in the Web 2 world, users can add a 2nd authentication factor to their accounts.
+[^triviality]: We are not interested in trivially checking that the empty string is a sub-string, nor that $b$ is a substring of itself.
+In fact, we may even get into trouble if we accidentally check that in the keyless relation.

 {% include refs.md %}